shriharsha05/threatRipper/README.md

   - **SSL Certificates Chain**: For a given domain name, get detailed information about its SSL Certificate and the complete SSL Certificates chain.
 The data is provided in a unified and consistent JSON format and could be easily integrated with your system.

-  - **Domain Reputation Details**: For a given domain name or IPv4 address, collect and evaluate over 120 parameters and calculate the resulting reputation score based on
+  - **Domain Reputation Details**: For a given domain name or IPv4 address, collect and evaluate over 120 parameters and calculate the resulting reputation score.

   - **SSL Configuration Analysis**: For a given domain name, establish and test SSL connection to the host and analyze how it is configured - to detect common configuration issues potentially leading to vulnerabilities.